The global oil and gas separation equipment market size is expected to grow at a CAGR of more than 4% during the forecast period, 2019–2026.

 Asia-Pacific holds the largest share of the oilfield equipment market on account of the increasing E&P activities across China, India, Indonesia, Taiwan, Malaysia, and Vietnam.
 Governments in the region are striving to explore new oil and gas reserves by providing financial aid in terms of tax benefits and FDI, particularly in India and China.
 A large number of unexploited oil and gas reserves, alongside the discovery of shale gas well in China, is projected to boost the global oil and gas separation equipment market.

-The Middle East Holds a Moderate Share in the Global Oilfield Equipment Market
+The Middle East Holds a Moderate Share of the Global Oilfield Equipment Market

 The Middle East holds a considerable share in the global oil and gas separation equipment market due to the existing oilfields in Kuwait and the United Arab Emirates (UAE), among other countries.
 In 2017, the Middle East accounted for more than 30% of the share and had 385 drilling rigs.
 The region is mounting up its share with continuous investment, comprehensive exploration and production activities on conventional and unconventional wells, reinforcing its pre-eminent position in the oil and gas industry, and maintaining its spare oil production capacity.
 In 2017, Saudi Aramco, the Saudi Arabian oil company, expanded its global vertical with other regional players such as NOV and Schlumberger and received two contracts from Schlumberger for drilling rigs and entered in a joint venture with NOV.